 It wasn’t just because it was laborious.
 It was because you were confronted with a thousand or more screw ups in trying to read something for just 30-45 minutes.
 So many little failures of pronunciation, of little stutters, of errors in timing a sentence.

-It really is a hellish experience, in a way.
+It’s a hellish experience.
 It’s not something I’m delighted to be doing, but I’ll be happy when it’s complete.
 It was humbling because I imagined having to experience the same thing, except instead of 45 minutes of narration, I imagined my entire life’s narration.

 A thousand or more minor screw ups in 45 minutes.
 How many minor or major ethical, moral, prudential, whatever screw ups pollute the story of a life?